tqtezos/stablecoin/docs/specification.md

 - Transfers must follow permission policies that are described above.

 - The amount of a token transfer must not exceed the existing token owner's balance.
-If the transfer amount for the particular token type and token owner exceeds the existing balance, then the whole transfer operation fail.
+If the transfer amount exceeds the existing balance, then the whole transfer operation fail.

 - Core transfer behavior may be extended.
 If additional constraints on tokens transfer are required, FA2 token contract implementation may invoke